-Fly Reels
+Fly Fishing Reels

-are also known as fly casting reels or centrepin reels.
+Fly reels are also known as fly casting reels or centrepin reels.

 They were originally designed as a convenient place to store fishing line.
 And this is still it's main purpose for playing out the cast and retrieving line.
 However, it is not their only purpose.

-The first styles were made out of wood.
+The first styles of fly fishing reels were made out of wood.
 Some were also made out of various stamped metals, cast brass, and bronze.
-More modern types are made from machined aluminum, graphite, and other lightweight compositions.

 Fly reels can be categorized into three different types; single action reels, multiplying, and automatic.

+1.)
 Single action reels means that for every revolution that the handle is cranked, the same amount of line is brought in on the spool.
 The ratio would be 1:1.

+2.)
 Multiplying reels contain a gear mechanism within the reel to allow line to be retrieved more quickly.
 The normal ratios would be about 2:1 or 3:1.

+3.)
 Automatic fly reels automatically retrieves the fishing line generated by a trigger device.
 Because of their size and mechanisms, they are heavier, and are not used as often.

 The single action reels are the most popular.
 They are lightweight, efficient and are a fun challenge when playing a fish, which appeals to what the sport of fly-fishing is all about.

-select one to match the type of fishing that you plan to do, and make sure it will carry enough line.
+When choosing a fly reel, select one to match the type of fishing that you plan to do, and make sure it will carry enough line.

 The reel will state the size of it's diameter, which will allow you to match up with the correct line and rod size to get a general balance.

 So let's say that you have a reel with a diameter of five.
-That simply means you should pick a weight line of five and a rod size of five.
+That simply means you should pick a line weight of five and a rod size of five.
 Now you have a balanced outfit.

 The type of drag would depend on the type of fishing.
 A spring and pawl drag system would be ideal for small trout and panfish.
 And a disc-drag system would be ideal for other freshwater fishing game species.